This is the most common question I get asked... so let's dive into what I know about finding contractors. I will start by defining some terms:

 Reporting progress as well as any changes to your schedule and budget as your project progresses.

-A Subcontractor, is a worker who specializes in a particular trade and is contracted under your general contractor.
+A Subcontractor is a worker who specializes in a particular trade and is contracted under your general contractor.
 A subcontractor will report to your General Contractor on scope, schedule, and budget.
-It is the responsibility of your general contractor to make sure that your subcontractors are adhering to your design drawings/specifications, that they are sticking to an agreed upon schedule, and that they are working within a budget.
+It is your general contractor's responsibility to ensure that your subcontractors adhere to your design drawings/specifications, that they stick to an agreed-upon schedule, and that they work within a budget.
 Your subcontractors will include trades like: